Projects as Containers

 In general, the project file stores the configuration and build settings you specify for the project and its set of items.
 Some projects keep a list of the files associated with the project and the location of the file.

 When an item is added to a project, the location of its physical source file on disk is also added to the project file.
 When the link is removed from the project, this information is deleted from the definition file.
 Each project template determines which commands are available for each item.
-For more information, see.
+For more information, see Item Management in Projects.